plirof2/d7_webform_participants/README.txt

 -- SUMMARY --

-The Webform Invitation module allows you to restrict submissions to a webform by generating codes which may then be distributed e.g. by email to participants.
+(to do : write documentation when participant module is ready) The Webform Invitation module allows you to restrict submissions to a webform by generating codes which may then be distributed e.g. by email to participants.
 Upon activating the invitation mode for a webform a new component